Frequently Asked Questions

 Children of full-time employees at Choice Schools and Programs that report directly to the principal have the benefit of being considered as in-district families.
-Employee’s children enter the lottery according to the parameters specified on their application and may still be considered for enrollment if not accepted through the lottery per District guidelines.
-Students of full-time employees hired after the application and selection window closes may also be considered for enrollment according to District guidelines.
+These applicants enter the lottery according to the parameters specified on their application and may still be considered for enrollment if not accepted through the lottery per District guidelines.
+Students of full-time employees who report directly to the principal and are hired after the application and selection window closes may also be considered for enrollment according to District guidelines.

 Siblings of currently enrolled students receive preference prior to the opening of the annual application and selection window.
 Sibling preference is capped at 25% of the total number of seats available through the lottery.
 A sibling lottery will be held if the number of anticipated siblings exceeds the number of available sibling seats.
 Siblings not accepted through the sibling lottery will be placed in the general lottery.
 Siblings not accepted through the general lottery may still be considered for enrollment according to District guidelines.